TabLeak: Tabular Data Leakage in Federated Learning: Experimental Evaluation

 \paragraph{Experimental Setup} For all attacks, we use the Adam optimizer~\citep{Kingma2014} with learning rate $0.06$ for $1\,500$ iterations and without a learning rate schedule to perform the optimization in \cref{algorithm:comb_attack}.
-In line with \citet{Geiping2020}, we modify the update step of the optimizer by reducing the update gradient to its element-wise sign.
-The neural network we attack is a fully connected neural network with two hidden layers of $100$ neurons each.
-We conducted our experiments on four popular mixed-type tabular binary classification datasets, the Adult census dataset~\citep{Dua:2019}, the German Credit dataset~\citep{Dua:2019}, the Lawschool Admission dataset~\citep{wightman1998lsac}, and the Health Heritage dataset from Kaggle\footnote{Source: https://www.kaggle.com/c/hhp}.
+Unless stated otherwise, we attack a fully connected neural network (NN) at initialization with two hidden layers of $100$ neurons each.
+All experiments were carried out on four popular mixed-type tabular binary classification datasets, the Adult census dataset~\citep{Dua:2019}, the German Credit dataset~\citep{Dua:2019}, the Lawschool Admission dataset~\citep{wightman1998lsac}, and the Health Heritage dataset from \citet{healthheritage}.
 Due to the space constraints, here we report only our results on the Adult dataset, and refer the reader to \cref{appendix:all_main_results} for full results on all four datasets.
-Finally, for all reported numbers below, we attack a neural network at initialization and estimate the mean and standard deviation of each reported metric on $50$ different batches.
-For experiments with varying network sizes and attacks against provable defenses, please see \cref{appendix:further_experiments}.
-For further details on the experimental setup of each experiment, we refer the reader to \cref{appendix:further_experimental_details}
+Finally, for all reported numbers below, we estimate the mean and standard deviation of each reported metric on $50$ randomly sampled batches.
+For further details on the experimental setup, we refer the reader to \cref{appendix:further_experimental_details}.
+For experiments with varying network sizes and attacks against defenses, please see \cref{appendix:further_experiments}.